vitessio/website/content/en/docs/18.0/reference/programs/vtorc.md

 title: vtorc
 ---

-VTOrc is the automated fault detection and repair tool of Vitess.
+VTOrc is the automated fault detection and repair tool in Vitess.

 ## Example Usage